 Frank Bunker Jr., the 2 year old son of Mr. and Mrs. Frank Bunker.
 Mr. and Mrs. Frank Bunker, 2 year old Frank Bunker Jr., and his sister, 4 year old Dorothy Bunker were on the No.6 lifeboat that departed the Valencia during the first hour of the disaster.
 Mrs. Bunker, Dorothy Bunker and Frank Bunker Jr. did not survive the boat getting smashed against the reef.
 Only the father, Frank Bunker survived.

-James Cameron Third Officer ValenciaJames H. Cameron was the fourth officer on the Valencia who did not survive.
-The San Francisco Call newspaper on 24 January 1906 wrote: “James H. Cameron, fourth officer, lives at 6 Kissling Street in this city.
-He is about 27 years of age and has been in the employ of the steamship company for several years.
+James H. Cameron was the Third Officer on the Valencia and did not survive the disaster.
+He was 27 years of age and has been in the employ of the steamship company for several years.
 He was three years on the City of Puebla.
-When the Puebla was disables last month Cameron was transferred to the Valencia.”
-Several of the crew’s photos were printed in the same paper, including James Cameron, pictured here.
+When the Puebla was disabled a few weeks previously, Cameron was transferred to the Valencia.
+His body was never recovered.

 N.H.
-Campbell, second steward on the Valencia was one of the last survivors clinging to the rigging of the ship when the life rafts departed.
+Campbell, Second Steward on the Valencia was one of the last survivors clinging to the rigging of the ship when the life rafts departed.
 After the barely alive survivors were brought on board the Topeka from one of the rafts, a partial list of those still on the ship was reported.
 Campbell was one of the names given, along with Captain Johnson, Holmes, Aberg, Downing, Hopkins, Wilkins, Hughes and Stewardess Musgrove.
 When these names were told to the crew of the Topeka, the Valencia had already collapsed into the sea and all those named were drowned.
+Campbell's body was never recovered.

 Mrs. Frank Campbell, second class passenger for Seattle was travelling with her husband and daughter Ruby Gordon age 16, step daughter to Frank Campbell.
 The three departed the Valencia on lifeboat No.3, the fifth lifeboat launched during the first hour of the wreck.
 The previous four lifeboats launched resulted in almost all the occupants drowning.
 With 15 on board, the lifeboat managed to get away from the Valencia for a short distance with fifteen people on board.
 After one of the oars was lost, the boat veered towards the surf and flipped over, drowning eight.
 Somehow seven men survived and ended up along the shore at the base of near vertical cliffs about 250 metres north of the Valencia.
-The seven survivors were Frank Campbell, Tony Brown, George Beledhos, Yosuki Hosoda, Michael Hone, Charles Samuels, and Albert Willis.
+The seven survivors were Frank Campbell, Tony Brown, George Billikos, Yosuki Hosoda, Mike Stone, Charles Samuels, and Albert Willis.
 Mrs. Campbell and Ruby Gordon were never seen again.

 Theodore Chieves, second class passenger for Seattle.
 The 25 January The San Francisco Call newspaper listed Chieves as, “no record of residence.
 Labourer enroute to Seattle in Search of employment.”
 His last name appears in some publications as spelled Hives, though Chieves appears to be the likely correct spelling.
+HIs body was never recovered.

 Mildred Cole, first class passenger on the Valencia, headed to Seattle.
 Originally from Minnesota, she had appeared in Victoria the previous year with a concert company and it is thought she was returning to do similar work.
 Her body was one of several found in the days after the wreck and hastily buried along the shore.
 Several weeks later the bodies were brought to Victoria for identification.
 Mildred Cole’s body was identified by Mrs. Clausen, a friend of Mildred Cole’s mother, who was sent to Victoria to see if she could identify her among several unidentified bodies.
 This was reported on the 14th of April in the Victoria Daily Times, six weeks after her initial death from the Valencia shipwreck.
 Her body was sent to Minnesota for interment.